-Beginning in 1924 a series of experiments were at the Hawthorne Branch of the Western Electric Company in Cicero Illinois State of U.S. the experiment continued over several years lasting into the early 1930"s Elton Mayo has often been referred to as the founder of both human relations school and of industrial sociology.
+Beginning in 1924 a series of experiments were at the Hawthorne Branch of the Western Electric Company in Cicero Illinois State of U.S. the experiment continued over several years lasting into the early 1930's Elton Mayo has often been referred to as the founder of both human relations school and of industrial sociology.

-At the end of the study unit you are expected to:
+At the end of this unit, you should be able to:

-- 1. Identify Elton Mayo as the father of human relations theory. - 2.
-Fully grab the lessons in the Hawthorne Studies - 3.
-Appreciate the ideas of Mary Parker Follett and C.I.
-Barnard - 4.
-Know the Elements or Features of Human Relations Theory. - 5.
-Be able to compare and contrast Classical and Human Relations theories
+- identify Elton Mayo as the father of human relations theory. - describe fully the lessons in the Hawthorne Studies - appreciate the ideas of Mary Parker Follett and C.I.
+Barnard - enumerate the Elements or Features of Human Relations Theory - compare and contrast Classical and Human Relations theories

-3.1.
-Elton Mayo 1880 - 1949
+3.1 Elton Mayo 1880 - 1949

 Elton mayo was a psychologist, a philosopher, an Australian by birth, trained as a medical student but left it and followed his interest in psychology and philosophy.
 He joined the staff of Harvard University in 1926 in U.S. and eventually becoming a professor of industrial Research at Harvard Graduate School of Business Studies.
-His interest has primarily been in the peoples in organization.
+His interest has primarily been in the peoples in organisation.